jliagouris/UCDS/index.md

 In the third part, we will focus on techniques that help users understand execution performance.
 We will discuss traditional and causal profiling, end-to-end tracing, root-cause analysis, and invariant checking techniques.

+At the end of the course, successful students will have a solid understanding of:
+- techniques that help humans understand the outputs and performance of data processing pipelines
+- the challenges and trade-offs one needs to consider when designing systems with a focus on explainability and performance clarity

 ## Prerequisites
 The course will be self-contained.
 Each one of the three parts will have an introductory lecture on the necessary concepts to understand the related research papers.
 Students must have strong programming skills (C/Python) and basic knowledge of data structures, algorithms, and computer systems (CS 112, CS 210 or equivalent experience).